Yoav666s/dnd-wiki/collections/_monsters/basic-rules/lamia.md

   **Innate Spellcasting.** The lamia's innate spellcasting ability is Charisma (spell save DC 13).
 It can innately cast the following spells, requiring no material components.
 At will: disguise self (any humanoid form), major image 3/day each: charm person, mirror image, scrying, suggestion 1/day: geas
 actions: |
   **Multiattack.** The lamia makes two attacks: one with its claws and one with its dagger or Intoxicating Touch.

   **Claws.** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 14 (2d10 + 3) slashing damage.

   **Dagger.** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 5 (1d4 + 3) piercing damage.

   **Intoxicating Touch.** Melee Spell Attack: +5 to hit, reach 5 ft., one creature.
 Hit: The target is magically cursed for 1 hour.
 Until the curse ends, the target has disadvantage on Wisdom saving throws and all ability checks.
-legendary_actions: ""
 excerpt: "Large Monstrosity, Chaotic Evil"
 source: "Basic Rules"
 ---